TH1622EE/my-python/tutorials/README.md

 ### Modules

-A Python module is any Python file (i.e., script) that can be impored and used in other Python code.
+A Python module is any Python file (i.e., script) that can be imported and used in other Python code.
 It can and often does contain functions, classes, and variables.
 Modules allow a developer to organize your code into reusable components used to a more modular and maintainable codebase.
 Though a script is often used as a module, the distinction is that a script is a standalone Python file designed as standalone code to perform a singular, or multiple common tasks.
 Whereas, a *module* is a script which is designed to perform a collection of common tasks typically associated with the modules name, which are combined with other modules to create a library.

 ### Libraries